 I use the open kettle method.
-I sterilize glass jars, pour boiling hot preserves in them and immediately screw on Plastisol lined lug lids while the preserves are piping hot.
+I sterilize glass jars, pour boiling hot preserves in them and immediately screw on Plastisol lined lug lids while the preserves are piping hot and let them cool on a rack.
 This method has its critics, but I’ve never had a problem with seal failure or a consumer becoming ill.
 I would not use the open kettle method for anything other than fruit.
 I buy my jars and lids at SKS Glass Company.

 For the preparation of most fruits, I macerate them in sugar and lemon juice and make a pectin bag with the peels, seeds and membranes of the lemons I juiced for the preserves.
-Sometimes I add some green app,e skins and seeds if the fruit is particularly low in pectin and I don’t want an overwhelming lemon flavor.
-I bring the maerated fruit and pectin bag to a simmer, and immediately put everything in a ceramic dish or heat proof plastic container.
-I cut a piece of parchment to snugly fit on top of the fruit, put on the lid of the ice tianer or wrap it in l,a stick wrap and let the fruit macerate overnight in the fridge.
+Sometimes I add some green apple skins and seeds if the fruit is particularly low in pectin and I don’t want an overwhelming lemon flavor.
+I bring the macerated fruit and pectin bag to a simmer, and immediately put everything in a ceramic dish or heat proof plastic container.
+I cut a piece of parchment to snugly fit on top of the fruit, put on the lid of the plastic container or wrap it in plastic wrap and let the fruit macerate overnight in the fridge.
 This technique accomplishes a few things.
 It allows the fruit to absorb some sugar, which helps it retain its shape in the final product.
 It makes it easier to skin the fruit if you are so inclined.
 It also allows the pectin to leach out of the fruit and the contents of the pectin bag, assuring a better jell.

 I buy my pectin bags on Amazon.
 I buy unbleached food grade cotton muslin with a drawstring.
 Mine are about 7″x9″ and that’s about the right size for up to 3 kilos of fruit.